tianbo137/baihuqian.github.io/_posts/Interview/2020-11-1-ChiSquaredTest.md

 * A very large chi square test statistic means that the data does not fit very well.
 In other words, there isn’t a relationship.

+## 5. Application

+For an interesting application of Chi-squared test, please see my [jupyter notebook](https://github.com/tianbo137/benford_law_check)